 Don’t click on the link!
-It will show you a screen prompting you to login to Twitter or Facebook and — Boom! — you have given away your account log-in information.
+It will show you a screen prompting you to log in to Twitter or Facebook and boom, you have given away your account log-in information.
 Once again, notice that the writer is using unusual phrases that likely were written by someone who doesn’t speak English as his native language.

 We need a lititgation lawyer who can handle a collection case.
 Please let me know if you can be of assistance to me or If not a referral could be helpful.

-There are a myriad of variations on this scam, but the red flags are roughly the same as for phishing.
-They always lead with something vague, like “Dear Counsel,” because the message goes out to large number of lawyers, and they often will say something like, “we need help from someone in your geography” without actually naming your town.
+There is a myriad of variations on this scam, but the red flags are roughly the same as for phishing.
+They always lead with something vague, like “Dear Counsel,” because the message goes out to a large number of lawyers, and they often will say something like, “we need help from someone in your geography” without actually naming your town.

 Time Wasting Spam.
 Do you ever get emails or newsletters on a monthly basis that you never signed up for?
 This is time-wasting spam.
-Take the time to scroll down to the bottom of the email and click “unsubsribe” and you will never have to waste your time hitting delete on the newsletter again.
-Our lives are full of plenty of noise already, and this is type of spam is both infuriating and costs us our most valuable commodity: time.
+Take the time to scroll down to the bottom of the email and click “unsubscribe” and you will never have to waste your time hitting delete on the newsletter again.
+Our lives are full of plenty of noise already, and this type of spam is both infuriating and costs us our most valuable commodity: time.

 Now that you know about the three most dangerous types of spam, you will see it all over the place.
-Feel free to pass this info along, because the more we know the better chance we have of keeping ourselves and families safe from the spammers.
+Feel free to pass this info along, because the more we know the better chance we have of keeping ourselves and our families safe from the spammers.
 Are there other types of spam I am missing?
 Feel free to share the most entertaining spam you have received in the comments section below.